-Amherst Youth Basketball supports ~1200 unique boys and girls in grades 3 through 12 who reside in Amherst, NY, a suburb of Buffalo.
+Amherst Youth Basketball supports ~1200 boys and girls in grades 3-12 who reside in Amherst, NY, a suburb of Buffalo.

 Amherst Youth Basketball (AYB) is a volunteer, non-profit organization that provides a basketball program designed to motivate the personal and educational growth of its participants by providing healthy, challenging instruction and competition.
 AYB offers basketball opportunities for girls and boys in grades 3 through 12.
-The league has established and implements a policy that provides equal playing time and instructional opportunities for every participant.
+Amherst Youth Basketball has established and implements a policy that provides equal playing time and instructional opportunities for every participant in its house league.
 The focus of this league is on player development and the enjoyment of the game.
 Good sportsmanship is a requirement (Respect, Class, and Dignity), which must be demonstrated at all times by players, parents, spectators, and coaches.

 Registration for the 2014-2015 House League Season

-Registration in Amherst Youth Basketball is available to players at the appropriate grade level who:
+Registration in Amherst Youth Basketball is available to players at the appropriate grade level who meet the following criteria.

 1. Reside in the Town of Amherst and/or